thanjekwayov/alx-zero_day/0x03-git/README.md

-this is my second read me file in the 0x03 directory
+this is my second read me file in the 0x03 directory (new file)